 - Hand weeding gets you outside!
 If you spend a lot of time in front of screens, hand pulling those winter weeds is a good motivator to get out for some Vitamin D therapy.
 Annual poa grass is very easy to pull by hand.

-Come back next month for February's Lawn Tips!
+Come back next month for February Lawn Tips for Warm Season lawns!